HyperTesto/hypertesto.me/content/series/from-0-to-30K/_index.en.md

 ---
 title: "From 0 to 30k: a theoretical journey of distributed systems through the lens of Star Citizen"
-showTableOfContents: false
+showTableOfContents: true
 ---

+{{< figure src="cover.png" alt="cover" >}}

 *"Using space games to understand distributed systems, or how I learned to stop worrying and love the 30k"*

 It all began innocently enough with the latest ISC.
 One moment I was watching them talking about optimizing some particular function and *that thing coming next patch*, there I was, flooding my org's Discord with rambles about exponential distributions and network statistics.
-Because apparently analyzing network architectures of a game that has already consumed more of my wallet than I'm willing to admit publicly is what I do for fun now - at least it's cheaper than buying another Idris.
+Because apparently analyzing network architectures of a game that has already consumed more of my wallet than I'm willing to admit publicly is what I do for fun now - at least it's cheaper than buying another ship :money_with_wings:.

 Turns out my org mates' polite suggestion to "maybe write this down somewhere" was actually a good idea.
 Though I suspect they just wanted to reclaim the Discord channels from my impromptu statistics lectures and network performance rants.